roryward2003/ThreadSafeDataStructures/README.md

     linked yet.
 This allows add() and element() to continue to execute concurrently even when all elements are lagged, but removals must wait until at least head.next() has at least been linked in correctly.

+# Queue

+## Usage

+    cd src/Deque
+    javac DequeSimulation.java
+    java DequeSimulation k m
+    // Where k = % chance of remove/element (0-100), m = number of accesses per thread

+    This will output the execution time for both atomic stack strctures, each tested using 4 threads.
+There is always a 50/50 chance of using either the front or back of the deque.
+If remove is chosen there is a 50/50 chance of using element or remove.

+## BlockingDeque implementation

+    // TODO

+## LockFreeDeque implementation

+    This non-blocking queue implementation is complex but elegant.
+The head and tail
+    // TODO